mikaelvincent/myfootdr-archive-scraper/docs/structure.md

   - `https://web.archive.org/web/<timestamp>/https://www.myfootdr.com.au/our-clinics/...`

-- For crawling and filtering later:
+- For crawling and filtering:

   - Treat any URL starting with `https://web.archive.org/web/` as already Wayback‑safe.
   - For relative links, rely on `urljoin(current_page_url, href)` so Wayback's rewriting is preserved.
   - When deciding whether to crawl a URL, strip the Wayback prefix and check that the original URL starts with `https://www.myfootdr.com.au/our-clinics/`.

-These notes should be refined in later sprints as more clinic pages are explored and concrete HTML fixtures are captured.
+These notes can be refined further as more clinic pages are explored and concrete HTML fixtures are captured.